Washington Metro rolling stock: Features

 Two major characteristics distinguished the 1000-series from the later series cars.
 On their sides, the cars had two mylar curtain rollsigns, one above a window next to the doors on each end (while the other car classes have a single flip-dot or LED sign above a window next to the center doors).
 Second, the bulkheads on each end of the 1000-series cars featured windows that extended to the top of the bulkhead frame, whereas other car classes' bulkhead windows only extend slightly higher than the side windows.
-These cars were the only cars to have curtain rollsigns until about late 1984 as the system grew and they became a liability.
+These cars were the only cars to have curtain rollsigns.
 During rehabilitation of these cars in 1993, an exterior loudspeaker was added in place of where one of the rollsigns used to be.
 The cars also received General Electric three-phase AC propulsion (same as that of the Breda A650 railcar used on LA Metro Rail), replacing the original Westinghouse cam-control DC propulsion systems, making them the first cars on the system to use such propulsion systems.

-The 1000-series were the only cars to have more seating capacity than the other cars, with 82 seats.
+The 1000-series had more seating capacity than the other cars, with 82 seats.
 The original interiors had a white grained appearance with orange and brown seats.
 These cars had the standing capacity of 175 passengers, the same amount as their successors, until the arrival of the 7000-series cars, which increased the standing capacity.

 Around August 2008, Metrorail tested new overhead handles of different styles on 1122, 1123, 1126, 1127, as well as some 3000-series cars to gauge public opinion.